Notre-Solutions/Inship-Website/src/content/products/T2P.md

   feature4: true
 productpage:
   features:
-    - title: Easy to use
+    - title: Easy of Use
       description: >-
-        Users simply email in invoices or have the suppliers send the invoices in by email.
-There is a dnd option and a portal can be added.
+        Users or suppliers simply e-mail invoices into the system.
+Alternatively they can use the DnD option.
-    - title: Simple Clear Display
+    - title: Clear Display
       description: >-
-        T2P is designed to allow a user to complete all operations on one page.
-        The page is split into 3 section.
-Invoices to approve, the current invoice and data extracted from the current invoice.
+        All actions can be completed on the one page which displays invoices for approval, the selected invoice and data extracted from said invoice.
-    - title: Search and Storage
+    - title: Search & Storage
       description: >-
-        T2P provides a fast and simple search process allowing users to find invoices fast.
-Storage period is based on agreement.
+        All documents are saved for an agreed storage period meaning users can easily search for past documents.
     - title: Localisation
       description: >-
-        T2P as part of our setup we localise data extraction to meet each markets needs.
+        T2P can be localised to deal with different languages, tax regimes and data capture requirements.
     - title: Customised Screen Design
-      description: >-
-        We will customise the screen design to match with your system.
-The layout will also be adjusted to meet local needs.
+      description: T2P is customised to fit effortlessly into your current system.
   timeline:
-    - title: Supplier/User Forwards Document
+    - title: Receiving Documents
       description: >-
-        Invoice and other documents such as Credit Notes or Statements can be emailed or DnD into Tick to Post.
+        Invoices and credit notes are e-mailed by the user or it's suppliers to a dedicated e-mail address, alternatively any user can DnD documents into APC.
-    - title: Document Processing
+    - title: Processing Documents
       description: >-
-        Once a new document is received, APC identifies the document, automatically captures the required information, sets it's coding rules and sends for Approval.
+        After receiving a new document, T2P identifies the document, automatically capturing the required information and setting it's coding rules.
-    - title: Single and Bulk Approval
+    - title: Approving Documents
-      description: >-
-        Users view their invoices and can approve and/or edit them in bulk or one by one.
+      description: Users approve and edit documents one by one or in bulk.
-    - title: Upload to your system
+    - title: Uploading Documents
-      description: >-
-        After approval based in the technology invoice data can be transferred right away or a bulk upload may be completed.
+      description: Data can be transferred immediately or by batch.
   customerReports:
     - percentage: 90
       description: T2P reduces the time involved handling suppliers invoices by 90%.